The Best Inland Marine Insurance Companies for 2026

 Company Reputation

 The Hartford has a solid reputation after more than 200 years in business as an insurer and is considered a reliable option for most businesses seeking commercial insurance.
-The Better Business Bureau gives The Hartford an A+ rating, which means that the BBB considers The Hartford to be a trustworthy and fair business in its dealings with customers.
+The Better Business Bureau gives The Hartford an A+ rating, which means that the BBB considers The Hartford to be a trustworthy and fair business in its dealings with customers, even though it is not accredited.

 Financial Strength

-The Hartford’s financial strength evaluations from the major credit ratings agencies are all sound, indicating that the company is in good position to pay out claims and meet their obligations.
-The Hatrford’s ratings are an A+ with S&P, an A+ with AM Best, and an A1 with Moody’s.
+The Hartford’s financial strength evaluations from the major credit ratings agencies are all sound, indicating that the company is in a good position to pay out claims and meet its obligations.
+The Hartford’s ratings are an AA- with S&P, an A+ with AM Best, and an Aa3 with Moody’s.

 Reporting Claims